ets/tap-spreadsheets-anywhere/README.md

             "pattern": "subdir/.*User.*",
             "start_date": "2017-05-01T00:00:00Z",
             "key_properties": ["id"],
             "format": "excel",
-            // the excel definition is identical to csv except that you must specify
-            // the worksheet name to pull from in your xls(x) file.
+            // you must specify the worksheet name to pull from in your xls(x) file.
             "worksheet_name": "Names"
         }
     ]